-After PMOCs are awarded contracts, they may be awarded Task Orders to perform oversight.
+After PMOCs are awarded base contracts, they may be awarded Task Orders to perform oversight.
 Task Orders will typically cover all projects by a particular project sponsor.
-"Programmatic" Task Orders issued from TPM can cover special studies and research, as well as technical reviews of project scope, schedule, cost, risk, and other tasks, as necessary.
+"Programmatic" Task Orders issued from TPM can cover special tasks and technical assistance on non-project efforts as well as technical reviews of project scope, schedule, cost, risk, and other tasks, as necessary.